Nadim Tuhin

 Pattern: Visual Regression Tests

-import { diff } from 'pixelmatch'
+import { PNG } from 'pngjs'

 async function testVisual(page, testName) {